laacin/inyorm/README.md

 ### Minimal setup

-Inyorm is at its core a declarative query builder and object mapper.
+Inyorm is at its core a query builder and object mapper.
 It doesn’t manage connections or drivers, so you remain fully in control of the database layer.

 ```go